UNCLASSIFIED (U)

 b.
 (U) You should be aware, however, that you may encounter passports with counterfeit ADIT stamps.
 Any questions on the legitimacy of an ADIT stamp should be directed to DHS.

 c.
 (U) Before advising the traveler or transportation carrier that a valid ADIT stamp is sufficient evidence of probable LPR status, you should make all reasonable efforts locally to verify the individual's claimed status.
-This generally can be accomplished by checking immigrant visa records in the CCD and using the Person Centric Query Service (available under the Other Agencies/Bureaus tab in the CCD – see 9 FAM 202.2-6, subparagraph c(1) above).
+This generally can be accomplished by checking IV records in the CCD and using the Person Centric Query Service (available under the Other Agencies/Bureaus tab in the CCD – see 9 FAM 202.2-6, subparagraph c(1) above).

 d.
 (U) Features of a Valid ADIT stamp: